wrznr/e-Lexicography-2019/docs/content.md

 # Linguistic annotation

-- In the dark ages of *Zettelkästen*: Manual reading and evaluation of text sources
+- Historical: Manual reading and evaluation of text sources
 - Not feasible for modern-size corpora: Automatic analysis tool chain
 - Annotation of linguistic features as a preprocessing step
     + Easier to search through